abbyazari/vSWIM/README.md

 # vSWIM<sup>*beta*</sup> - A Virtual Solar Wind Monitor for Mars

-### *IMPORTANT: This repository is currently in beta; certain user checks have not been implemented.
-It has been released for the peer review process.*
+### *IMPORTANT: This repository is currently in beta; it has been released for the peer review process.*

 This repository contains predictions of the solar wind upstream of Mars from late 2014 onwards as calculated from [MAVEN](https://mars.nasa.gov/maven/) spacecraft data and the associated predictive model.
 This model is useful for statistical studies where a continuous estimation of the solar wind at Mars with uncertainties is needed.